StaphSynth/StaphSynth.github.io/_posts/2016-10-10-using-selenium-webdriver-and-javascript.md

   - linux
 ---

 I recently fell down the rabbit-hole of web automation testing.
 It's been an interesting journey, so I thought I'd document what I've learned so far in a series of posts as a reference for others following the same path.
-Before we go any further, I should point out that I'm still very much a n00b here as well.
-These posts are meant to collate information I've gathered into a single resource and clear up some confusion I've come across.
+Before we go any further, I should point out that I'm still very much a n00b here.
+These posts are meant to collate information I've gathered from across the web into a single resource and clear up some confusion I've come across.
 After reading, you should know how to get some basic test functionality up and running.
 However, it is not comprehensive.

 First, some definitions: